Sarjuuk/aowow/README.md

 ## Special Thanks
-Said website with the red smiling rocket, for providing this beautifull website!
+Said website with the red smiling rocket, for providing this beautiful website!
 Please do not regard this project as blatant rip-off, rather as "We do really liked your presentation, but since time and content progresses, you are sadly no longer supplying the data we need".

 ![uses badges](http://forthebadge.com/images/badges/uses-badges.svg)